Another year, another color in the rainbow

 I have always liked fresh starts.

 Remember how new school supplies used to make you feel anything was possible?
 Do you tackle your annual spring cleaning with half resignation, half secret thrill?

 This bit of psychology helps explain why New Year’s resolutions are so popular.
-A study from June 2014 describes the “fresh start effect.”
+One study describes the “fresh start effect.”
 Researchers found that launching a project on a significant date noticeably ups the odds of its success.

 New Year’s Day has always been a top choice for fresh starts.
 1/1 is an easy date to hold onto.
 Ultimately, though, the date only matters because it clearly marks the split between the old and new year; the “old” and “new” you.

 We get to paint a whole new picture